OneRaynyDay/oneraynyday.github.io/_posts/2017-08-06-Journey-Through-SLT.md

 - $l(h(x), y) = e^{-h(x)y}$, known as exponential loss.
 	- Adaboost, and other boosts like logit boost uses a similar analog, i.e. taking a log of this.

 For our purposes of understanding learning theory, we will use the 0/1 loss, since it's easy, and it's bounded.
-For any unbounded loss, we need to appropriately re-adjust the variance(explained in Hoeffding portion).
+For any unbounded loss, we need to appropriately re-adjust the variance, explained in Hoeffding portion.

 # PAC Learning